INTERVIEW BY MARKO SYRJALA

 Drew Struzan of Pacific Eye and Ear created that cover picture.
 Have you seen his documentary?

 The documentary is called “Drew Struzan: The Man Behind the Poster.”
 Drew designed the posters for “Raiders of The Lost Ark.”
 He did most of the Steven Spielberg and George Lucas things.
 He’s the most collected poster artist in the world.

 WELCOME 2 MY NIGHTMARE AND CURRENT ALICE SIGHTINGS

-So, it’s time of the last questions, I think.
+So, it’s a time for the last questions, I think.
 WELCOME 2 MY NIGHTMARE.
-How did you like working with Alice, Michael and Neal, after all of these years?
+How did you like working with Alice, Michael, and Neal, after all of these years?